 The largest expense that team families typically incur is for travel to various events during the competition season.
-As a result of collaboration between Team 2910 Coaches, JHS principals and EPS district administrators, we are pleased to collectively reduce trip costs for the 2023 competition season.

 Travel for season events starts in early March and runs through April.
 Except for certain competition team roles (Section 11) attendance is not required at any of these events.